Ektachrome is Back. A comparison of Ektachrome vs. FujiFilm slide film

 These days it can be difficult to find labs that process slide film, let alone labs that process it in-house.
 Here at The Darkroom, it’s one of our specialties!
 We have been dip & dunk processing E-6 slide film in-house for over 25 years.

-Of the 4 professional grade slide film stocks, we have 3 favorites for different reasons and for different applications.
+Of the 4 professional-grade slide film stocks, we have 3 favorites for different reasons and for different applications.
 Kodak Ektachrome 100 and FujiFilm Provia 100f produce similar results and both very versatile slide film stocks.
 They have great color, fine grain, and the only significant difference we say is that Provia 100f has slightly better exposure latitude.
-They good for portraiture, landscapes, and all-around daytime shooting.
+They are good for portraiture, landscapes, and all-around daytime shooting.

 The other two options are Velvia 50 & 100.
-Which are both great but of the two, Velvia 50 is our favorite – it has amazing color, super fine grain, and much better tonal transitions and exposure latitude than Velvia 100 which means to does better in contrasty light.
-If you’re looking for the vibrant saturated color we recommend Velvia 100 which is known for its poppy color and higher contrast.
+Which are both great but of the two, Velvia 50 is our favorite – it has an amazing color, super fine grain, and much better tonal transitions and exposure latitude than Velvia 100 which means to does better in contrasty light.
+If you’re looking for a vibrant saturated color we recommend Velvia 100 which is known for its poppy color and higher contrast.

-FujiFilm Provia 100f
+Fujifilm Provia 100f

-FujiFilm Velvia 50
+Fujifilm Velvia 50

-FujiFilm Velvia 100
+Fujifilm Velvia 100

-Overall, each of these slide film stock has their place – it all depends on what you prefer, the subject your subject, and the light you’re shipping in.Keep on mind that all the FujiFilm stock are not only made in 35mm but 120 and 4×5 as well while Ektachrome is only made in 35mm.
+Overall, each of these slide film stock has its place – it all depends on what you prefer, your subject, and the light you’re shooting in.Keep in mind that all the FujiFilm stock are not only made in 35mm but 120 and 4×5 as well while Ektachrome is only made in 35mm.